pymc-devs/pymc/sphinxdocs/modelchecking.rst

 converged to the true equilibrium value, displaying excellent qualities by any of the methods described above.
-However, after some period of stability around this value, the chain may suddenly move to another region of the parameter space (Figure :ref:`metas`).
+However, after some period of stability around this value, the chain may suddenly move to another region of the parameter space (Figure 7.2).
 This period of metastability can sometimes be very long, and therefore escape detection by these convergence diagnostics.
 Unfortunately, there is no statistical technique available for detecting metastability.